BerryWorksSoftware/edireader/README.md

             <version>4.7.3.1</version>
         </dependency>

-The 5.3.2 release will be available soon, and represents a major update from the 4.7.3.
-It has been fully updated for Java 7 and a variety of improvements.
-It is a subset of the commercial version of EDIReader, used in a number of commercial systems and products.
+The 5.3.2 release will be available soon, and represents a major update from the 4.7.3 release.
+It has been fully updated for Java 7 and includes a variety of improvements.
+It is a subset of the commercial version of EDIReader used in a number of commercial systems and products.